What do they say at the beginning and end of AA meetings?

 What do they say at the end of an AA Meeting?

-After the sharing and discussion part of an AA meeting is completed, there are just things done to close out the meeting.
-The first is the 7th Tradition collection and the last is a closing prayer.
+After the sharing and discussion part of an AA meeting is completed, there are just a few things done to close out the meeting.
+The first is the 7th Tradition collection, and the last is a closing prayer.

-The 7th tradition states “Every A.A. group ought to be fully self-supporting, declining outside contributions.”
+The 7th tradition states, “Every A.A. group ought to be fully self-supporting, declining outside contributions.”
 This means that it is the member’s own contributions that fund the meetings.
 This includes purchasing any chips, materials, and refreshments provided during the meetings.
 No one is required to contribute.
-In fact, many groups suggest that first-timer refrain from contributing.
+In fact, many groups suggest that first-timers refrain from contributing.

 The closing prayer is typically the “Our Father Prayer”: